Q-tipwithaface/Q-tip/_notebooks/2022-11-04-Blog_For_Night_At_The_Museum.md

 ---
 toc: true
 layout: post
-description: Picture of cat
+description: Blog about the Night That the Museum
 categories: [markdown]
-title: Cat pic
+title: Night That the Museum Trimester 1 Blog
 ---

 # Other Art From Other Classes